myshell-ai/AIlice/README.md

 ----

 Ailice is a fully **autonomous, general-purpose AI agent**.
 This project aims to create a standalone artificial intelligence assistant, similar to JARVIS, based on the open-source LLM.
-Ailice achieves this goal by building a "text computer" that uses a Large Language Model (LLM) as its core processor.
+Using its unique IACT(Interactive Agents Call Tree) architecture, AIlice can decompose complex tasks into dynamically constructed agents and integrate results with high fault tolerance.
 Currently, Ailice demonstrates proficiency in a range of tasks, including **thematic research, coding, system management, literature reviews, and complex hybrid tasks** that go beyond these basic capabilities.

-Ailice has reached near-perfect performance in everyday tasks using GPT-4 and is making strides towards practical application with the latest open-source models.

 We will ultimately achieve **self-evolution of AI agents**.
 That is, AI agents will autonomously build their own feature expansions and new types of agents, unleashing LLM's knowledge and reasoning capabilities into the real world seamlessly.